 Once the team is self-organized, a scrum master should see what he can do to bring Agile transformation to the complete organization.
 This may involve training, coaching, and discussion or activities with other stakeholders.
 The organization itself needs to bring transparency, inspection, and adaptation in running the company.

 Tech companies in particular should not restrict themselves to running scrum framework only for development teams.
-Sales, HR, Accounting, and Administration -- even at the highest levels -- can also leverage the benefits of running Agile frameworks.
+Sales, HR, Accounting, and Administration -- even at the highest levels -- can also leverage the benefits of running an Agile methodology cycle.
 Scrum may not always be the framework, but Kanban, XP, etc. are possibilities.

 Outside the Office